papicella/snyk-container-workshop/README.md

 # Introduction to Snyk Container Workshop

 Snyk Container helps you find and fix vulnerabilities in container images.
-With snyk container Scale your security capabilities by enabling developers to quickly eliminate a multitude of vulnerabilities by upgrading to a more secure base image or rebuilding when the base image is outdated
+With snyk container you can scale your security capabilities by enabling developers to quickly eliminate a multitude of vulnerabilities by upgrading to a more secure base image or rebuilding when the base image is outdated

 You may not always have access to the original source code that runs in your containers, but vulnerabilities in your code dependencies are still important.
 Snyk can detect and monitor open source dependencies for popular languages as part of the container scan